Skip to main content

 Wash Produce Thoroughly

-Wash all fruits and vegetables thoroughly with clean water, even if you plan to peel them.
-Consider using a produce wash or disinfectant, especially for items purchased from local markets in Latvia.
+Wash all fruits and vegetables well with clean water, even the ones you plan to peel.
+A produce wash or disinfectant helps, especially for items bought at local markets.

 LOW